7 Best Free Online Proofreading Tools (Grammar Checker)

 It might sound crazy, but Google docs deserve to be here.
 Yes, Google docs is a super efficient proofreading tool.

-Google docs have inbuilt auto-correction feature which keeps on checking for mistakes while you write.
+Google docs have an inbuilt auto-correction feature which keeps on checking for mistakes while you write.
 Not only a spell checker tool, but Google Docs is also a powerful online proofreading tool that allows format correction as well, thus making your content human-friendly.

 Like Grammarly, Google Docs also make suggestion wherever there is a mistake.